EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

-("industries" in PSUT terminology) and, ultimately, to final demand in a way that is compatible with the IEA's world extended energy balances [@International-Energy-Agency:2023aa].
+("industries" in PSUT terminology) and, ultimately, to final demand in a way that is compatible with the IEA's world extended energy balances (WEEB) [@International-Energy-Agency:2023aa].
 We chose the PSUT framework as the data format for the new `R` packages, because it succinctly describes an entire ECC